Anneliese Michel: Trial

 The trial began on 30 March 1978 in the district court and drew intense interest.
 Doctors testified that Michel was not possessed, stating that the manifestations of demonic possession were a psychological effect of her strict religious upbringing as well as her epilepsy.
 Schmidt-Leichner argued that the exorcism was legal and that the German constitution protected citizens in the unrestricted exercise of their religious beliefs.
 The defense played tapes recorded at the exorcism sessions, sometimes featuring what was claimed to be "demons arguing" to assert their claim that Michel was possessed.
 Both priests claimed that six demons identified themselves as Lucifer, Cain, Judas Iscariot, Nero, Adolf Hitler, and an evil priest named Fleischmann.
 They also stated that Michel was finally freed of demonic possession resulting from the exorcism just before her death.

 Bishop Stangl said that he was not aware of Michel's alarming health condition when he approved of the exorcism and did not testify in court.
 In April 1978, the Michels and the two priests were convicted of negligent homicide but were given suspended prison sentences, and were ordered to share the costs of the legal proceedings.
 The sentences have been described as stiffer than those requested by the prosecutor, who had asked that the priests only be fined and that the parents be found guilty but not punished.
 By approving the ancient exorcism rite, the Catholic Church drew public and media attention.
-According to author John M. Duffey, the case was a misidentification of mental illness.